-Tip #1: Having a shared vision
+Tip #1: Share a vision

-Yielding a collective sense of ownership and alignment
+Yield a collective sense of ownership and alignment

 In complex environments with many different voices wanting to be heard, having a collective sense of ownership empowers the team.
 It ensures you're in alignment and helps resolve and settle disputes.
 If there isn't a shared vision and there isn't a single voice to dictate it, get people onboard by getting their input.
 It doesn't mean you'll use it, but at least they've been heard.

-Alleviating confusion and resolving disputes
+Alleviate confusion and resolving disputes